 ENGL 5100-01: Theory and Teaching of Writing

-In addition to being introduced to the theoretical approaches to writing and teaching writing, you will also be introduced to some basic methodologies used by composition researchers that you will assess and use in a research project on teaching, learning, and writing (Scholarship of Teaching & Learning [SoTL]).
-Your classroom-based research will culminate in a project that contributes to our understanding of how undergraduate students learn to write and compose You will share what you have learned in the classroom in a brief teaching-presentation.
+In addition to being introduced to the theoretical approaches to writing and teaching writing, you will also be introduced to current methodologies used by composition researchers to undertake a research project on teaching, learning, and writing (Scholarship of Teaching & Learning [SoTL]).
+Your classroom-based research will culminate in a project that contributes to our understanding of how undergraduate students learn to write and compose.
+You will share what you have learned in the classroom in a brief teaching presentation.
 The research will also provide the groundwork upon which you develop a course inquiry and assignment architecture in preparation for teaching your own version of UConn's FYW course.
-Work includes weekly written engagements with assigned readings, a teaching-presentation (10 minutes), and a description of the course inquiry and assignment architecture.
+Work includes weekly written engagements with assigned readings, a teaching-focused research project, and a description of the course inquiry and assignment architecture.